saeeedhany/saeeedhany/README.md

 ---

-> “i don’t just use computers — i like to understand them.”
+> “i don’t just use computers — i like to understand them. (or at least i pseudo that xD)”